Imre Ritter

-Imre Ritter (Emmerich Ritter; born 5 August 1952) is a Hungarian mathematician, auditor, tax consultant, politician and MP for the National Self-Government of Germans in Hungary (MNOÖ).
-Between 2011 and 2014, he was the vice-president of the National Self-Government of Germans in Hungary, and since 2014 the first national advocate of the German minority in the National Assembly.
+Imre Ritter (Emmerich Ritter; born 5 August 1952) is a Hungarian mathematician, auditor, tax consultant, politician and former member of the National Assembly for the National Self-Government of Germans in Hungary (MNOÖ).
+Between 2011 and 2014, he was the vice-president of the National Self-Government of Germans in Hungary, and between 2014 and 2018 the first national advocate of the German minority in the National Assembly.

 Life and profession

 Ritter went to elementary school in his hometown, Budaörs, then graduated from the Fényes Elek Secondary School of Economics in Budapest.
 He was then admitted to the Karl Marx University of Economics where he graduated in 1976.
 He was employed at the Budapest Transport Company (BKV), where he initially worked as an economist and then became the economic deputy director.
 Meanwhile, he studied at the Eötvös Loránd University applied mathematics and earned his degree in 1982.
 In 1990 he left BKV when he founded his own accountancy and tax advisory office (the latter qualification was obtained in 1988).
 From 1996 on, the office started auditing.
 Ritter also has a tax expert qualification.